mit-orcd/orcd-docs-edit/docs/recipes/ssh-control-master.md

 ## Mac/Linux use of SSH ControlMaster

-On a Mac or Linux system the simplest way to use th _ControlMaster_ option is to create an alias in the file `~/ssh/config`
+On a Mac or Linux system the simplest way to use th _ControlMaster_ option is to create a section in the file `~/ssh/config` that activates the _ControlMaster_ feature on the nodes you use to connect.
+An example section is show beloW

+=== "Engaging"
+    ```yaml title="config"
+    Host eofe-login
+      Hostname eofe10.mit.edu
+      ControlMaster auto
+      ControlPath ~/.ssh/%r@%h:%p
+      User USERNAME
+    ```

+=== "Satori"
+    ```yaml title="config"
+    Host satori-login
+      Hostname satori-login-001.mit.edu
+      ControlMaster auto
+      ControlPath ~/.ssh/%r@%h:%p
+      User USERNAME
+    ```

+Replace `USERNAME` with your username on the system you are connecting to.

 ## Windows/PuTTY use of SSH ControlMaster